 In a Robotic Cataract Surgery, a femtosecond laser machine is docked on to the eye and images of the eye are caught by an imaging system attached to it.
 The incision of the cornea, the opening of the lens capsule and disintegration of the lens is done robotically.
 The process, however, takes below five minutes.

 A cataract is the clouding of the lens inside the eye.
 It prevents you from enjoying a clear, sharp vision.
 It can also lead to loss of vision if not cured on time.
 To bring back a clear vision, a surgeon will have to do the cataract surgery.
 For this, he cuts the cornea to go into the eye and remove the clouded lens by opening the bag in which it lies.
 He then substitutes it with an artificial lens inside the eye.

 The disability due to cataract can extend from a mild visual blur or glare to profound impairment of vision.
 Nevertheless, this vision loss is completely reversible.
 Your doctor will walk you through the treatment options.
 Your doctor can suggest you either glasses or surgery, which depends on your eye health and vision needs.

-The modern cataract surgery requires the surgeon to make a tiny (about 2.2mm) incision in your eye to get rid of the clouded natural lens of the eye.
+Modern cataract surgery requires the surgeon to make a tiny (about 2.2mm) incision in your eye to get rid of the clouded natural lens of the eye.
 An artificial, customised lens is then set inside the eye to restore your vision.
-In traditional Cataract Surgery, also called phacoemulsification, all of these steps are carried out physically, excepting the removal of the lens.
-Itis possible with the help of a PhacoMachine, which employs ultrasonic energy to liquefy the cataractous lens.
+In traditional Cataract Surgery, also called phacoemulsification, all of these steps are carried out physically, except the removal of the lens.
+It is possible with the help of a PhacoMachine, which employs ultrasonic energy to liquefy the cataractous lens.